 Judokas should also ensure to maintain adequate protein intake.
 It is a critical nutrient and sometimes overlooked.
 But protein needs are high for muscle repair and recovery.
 Poor muscle health can reduce performance, increase injury risk, cause muscle damage and soreness.
 Judokas should aim to consume at least 1.6-1.8 g protein per kg body weight per day to gain muscle strength and maintain lean mass.
 Post judo session, it is important to combine carbohydrate with a minimum of 15-20 grams of protein for appropriate recovery.

 In order to take care of their cartilage, joints, ligaments and tendons, judo players should aim to keep their collagen levels healthy.
-Collagen helps in keeping the cartilage strong and reduces injuries.
+Collagen helps in keeping the cartilage strong and reduces injuries (Buy Collagen).
 Protein-rich and vitamin C rich foods are critical to maintaining collagen levels in the body.
 Else, opting for a supplement like Collastead is also a safe and reliable alternative.

 In addition to carbohydrates and proteins, judo players must include foods in the diet rich in good fats, vitamins and minerals.
 Lack of adequate fat may affect the absorption of fat-soluble vitamins like A, D, E and K leading to deficiency disorders.
 Judokas should choose good fats like omega 3 fats, fatty fish, fish oil supplements, olives, olives oil, walnuts, seeds and avocados.
 Vitamins and minerals are essential for energy metabolism, prevent deficiencies, reduce inflammation, fight oxidative stress and boost immunity.
 Minerals like sodium, potassium, iron, magnesium, calcium, phosphorus and zinc help in maintaining bone density, electrolyte balance and improves muscle contraction.